eshard/scared/docs/source/CONTRIBUTING.md

 - [Support of Google docstring in Sphinx](http://www.sphinx-doc.org/en/stable/ext/napoleon.html#docstring-sections), with the list supported section headers
 - [Python domain directives in Sphinx](http://www.sphinx-doc.org/en/1.7/domains.html?highlight=python%20domain#the-python-domain), to enhance API documentation with cross-linking

-### Build contributions

-If your platform has not already binaries available on Pypi or Conda, a great contribution can simply to build binaries for your platform.
-To do so, please create a dedicated merge request from the tag your are building for, and attach the resulting build files to it.
-You can then submit the merge request for review.

 #### Building for Pypi

 To build for Pypi, you will need to follow these instructions:

-- `pip install -U pip setuptools wheel numpy`
+- `pip install -U pip setuptools wheel`
 - Run `python setup.py bdist_wheel` from the root folder
 - Get build files in `dist/` directory